bioatmosphere/An_emergent_soil_enzyme_decomposition_model/README.md

 ![Emergent Enzyme Kinetics](https://pbs.twimg.com/media/D9zCMN3U8AAq1DF?format=jpg&name=4096x4096)

-In detail, this repository stores data & code following the order of figures occurring in our manuscript:

-**Wang, B., & Allison, S. D. (2019).
-Emergent properties of organic matter decomposition by soil enzymes.
-Soil Biology and Biochemistry, 107522.** https://doi.org/10.1016/j.soilbio.2019.107522

 For each figure (seven in total, of which 3 are supporting figures), the source data (.csv) and the corresponding code (.ipynb) doing the statistical analyses (in R/Python) and drawing the figures (in Python 3.6) in Jupyter Notebook are deposited in a seperate folder.
 More importantly, all 'real' source data, which are literally model outputs, are provided in the /Source Data folder.
 These source data have the potential to be further tapped into for other analyses.